PhysicsX/QTonRaspberryPi/QtJetsonNano5.15.0WithX/README.md

 ```
 Then you will need to enable the "Source code" option in Software and Updates > Ubuntu Software under the "Downloadable from the Internet" section.
 This setting can also be found by running software-properties-gtk.

-otherwise after configuration you will see like this:
+Otherwise If this package is not installed correctly after configuration you will see like this:

 ERROR: Feature 'xcb' was enabled, but the pre-condition 'features.thread && libs.xcb && tests.xcb_syslibs && features.xkbcommon-x11' failed.